open-edge-platform/orch-ui/README.md

 There are 5 apps in this repository:

-- Root - glues everything together, displays the other apps
+- root - glues everything together, displays the other apps
 - app-orch - Manages Application Catalog and Deployments
 - cluster-orch - Manages the Clusters
-- EIM - Manages the Hosts (Edge Infratructure)
+- infra - Manages the Hosts (Edge Infratructure)
-- Admin - The administrator features (settings and alerts)
+- admin - The administrator features (settings and alerts)

 In addition, there is a common library that is shared across all apps.